RobertoTakesMHacks/TextSimplifier/README.md

 >Phonetics studies and properties of the production and perception of speech sounds and non-speech sounds.

 Note that "acoustic" and "articulatory" are removed because they are uncommon words.
 Also note that although these are removed, the sentence still makes sense and the difference in meaning is negligible.
 Of course, by not analyzing grammatical structure in this version, the "and" was not removed, but this extension is a prototype, and these are things that can be fixed in the future.

+##Installation
+* Clone this repository
+* Go to [chrome://extensions](chrome://extensions) in Google Chrome
+* Check "Developer mode" in the upper right and then click "Load unpacked extension" in the upper left
+* Navigate to the [chrome](/chrome) folder of this repository then click "Select" in the popup window
+* Follow the steps [here](http://www.nltk.org/install.html) for installing NLTK, a python library we make heavy use of
+* Follow the steps [here](http://www.nltk.org/data.html) for installing the NLTK data.
+We selected the "all" option described there
+* Make sure [pip](https://pypi.python.org/pypi/pip) is installed on your machine
+* Go to the [server](/server) folder in the terminal
+* Run `pip install flask` and `pip install beautifulsoup4`.
+If either doesn't work, add `sudo` to the beginning of the command

+##Running
+* In the terminal, navigate to the [server](/server) folder of this repository
+* Run `python app.py`
+* In Chrome, go to a page you want to simplify.
+We have tested primarily with Wikipedia pages
+* Click the extension icon and wait a little bit after it's highlighted for the page text to be replaced by simpler text
+* You can compare the readability of the two blocks of text returned (our simplified version and the original version) at [Readability-Score.com](https://readability-score.com/)